Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Blow-up analysis through the singularity

 To apply the blow-up to our system~\eqref{eq:k0_general}, it is first helpful to work with a scaled version of the eigenvalues for better grasping the role of $a > 0$.
 We write

 For the following, keep in mind that $b_k$ is monotonically decreasing with

 We write system~\eqref{eq:k0_general}, for any $k_0 \in \mathbb{N}$, as

 where $\alpha_{i,j}^k \in [0, 1]$ with $\alpha_{i,j}^k \neq 0$ if and only if $i+j-k =1 \lor k-\left|i-j\right| =1$.
-Note that it is actually now very convenient to also include the domain via the parameter $a$ into the blow-up analysis.
+Note that it is actually now a natural option to include the domain via the parameter $a$ into the blow-up analysis.
 We shall see that the dynamic domain for the PDE nicely ``connects'' different regions in the desingularization procedure.
 In order to understand the behavior of~\eqref{eq:k0_general_forblowup} around the origin, we conduct a blow-up transformation with the following changes of coordinates, for $k \geq 1$:

 where $\bar{r} \in [0, \rho]$, $\rho > 0$, $(\bar{u}_1, \bar{v}_1, \dots, \bar{u}_{k_0}, \bar{v}_{k_0}, \bar \varepsilon, \bar a)$ are coordinates in the ambient space of the manifold \benn M = \mathbb{S}^{2k_0} \times [0, A]=\left\{\sum_{j=1}^{k_0}\left(\bar{u}_j^2+\bar{v}_j^2\right)+\bar \varepsilon^2=1\right\}\times [0, A], \eenn where $\bar{a}\in [0,A]$ and $\alpha_k, \beta_k, \zeta, \delta \in \mathbb{R}$.
 The blow-up is a map from this cyclinder times a radial component into our original phase space \benn \Phi^{k_0}:M\times [0,\rho]\ra \R^{2k_0+2}. \eenn From the vector field $\cX_{k_0}$ induced by~\eqref{eq:k0_general_forblowup} one obtains via the pushforward condition $\Phi^{k_0}_*(\bar\cX_{k_0})=\cX_{k_0}$, a blown-up vector field $\bar\cX_{k_0}$.
-To determine the exponents defining the blow-up, one may use combinatorial theory based upon Newton polygons/polytopes~\cite{Bruno,Panazzolo2}, or directly exploit quasi-homogeneous scaling~\cite{Dumortier1,KuehnBook}, whereas the latter method has turned out to be very successful for multiple time scale systems.
+To determine the exponents defining the blow-up, one may use combinatorial theory based upon Newton polygons/polytopes~\cite{Bruno,Panazzolo2}, or directly exploit quasi-homogeneous scaling~\cite{Du93,KuehnBook}, whereas the latter method has turned out to be very successful for multiple time scale systems.
 Trying to obtain a quasi-homogeneous blow-up of polynomial order $N \in \mathbb{N}$, we get the following algebraic relations from equation~\eqref{eq:k0_general_forblowup}:

 We immediately observe that $-\frac{3}{2} \delta = N = \alpha_1 = \beta_1$ and $\alpha_k = \beta_k$ for all $k\geq 2$.
 Furthermore, we observe that quasi-homogenity is not possible in $v_k$ unless $\zeta = 0$, which would imply $\delta = 2N = - 3 \delta$ and, hence, $ \delta = N = \alpha_k = \beta_k =0$, which is obviously not the desired situation.
 This is expected since the natural parabolic scaling of the heat operator part does not agree with the scaling enforced by the reaction terms.
 Therefore, we have to take $\zeta > 0$.
 Choosing the smallest integer coefficients, we obtain